mjknowles/ess-one-shot/infra/cloud/README.md

   -target=google_project_service.compute \
   -target=google_project_service.container \
   -target=google_container_cluster.autopilot \
+  -var-file=tofu.tfvars -auto-approve

+# One-time: create CRDs
-  -var-file=tofu.tfvars
+tofu apply -target=helm_release.cert_manager -var-file=tofu.tfvars -auto-approve

 # Full rollout for everything else
 tofu plan -var-file=tofu.tfvars
 tofu apply -var-file=tofu.tfvars -auto-approve
 ```

 Wait for the command to finish.
-The global HTTPS load balancer will claim the reserved static IP, Terraform will publish DNS records for both traffic and ACME validation, and Certificate Manager will provision the TLS certificate.
+Terraform will reserve the ingress IP, publish DNS for your ESS subdomains, install cert-manager, and request Let's Encrypt certificates via DNS-01.
 Use `kubectl get ingress -n ess -w` to watch for the load-balancer status.

 Configure your kubeconfig as soon as the Autopilot cluster is created (no need to wait for the full `tofu apply` to finish):